msdinardo/CypressAMZN/README.md

 ```
 ./CypressEcommerce/cypress/videos
 ```
-3. The report is stored in the following folder (and used report is mochawesome https://github.com/LironEr/cypress-mochawesome-reporter)
+3. The report is stored in the following folder (the report is mochawesome https://github.com/LironEr/cypress-mochawesome-reporter)
 ```
 ./CypressEcommerce/cypress/reports/html/index.html
 ```